1RGB1/GitRepoFind/README.md

 - [UIScrollView-InfiniteScroll] To be able to use pagination feature
 - [ProgressHUD] To show loading when calling api and show success or fail view when api response returns
 - [Codable] To easily parse api response to custome models
-- [Alamofire] To manage api calls
+- [RxAlamofire] To manage api calls using reactive programming
-- [RXSwift] To manage objects and data using reactive programming
+- [RxSwift] To manage objects and data using reactive programming
-- [RXCocoa] To manage and update UI using reactive programming
+- [RxCocoa] To manage and update UI using reactive programming

 ## Author